I co-founded Inkodye with Jesse Genet in 2009. Together we also created the related supply chain company, Lumi.

 While working on Inkodye I was lucky to participate in the early days of many important technology trends: crowd-funding with Kickstarter, direct-to-consumer e-commerce with Shopify and Stripe, the launch of the iPhone and App Store, and even augmented reality via our Inkodye app for previewing prints (briefly seen here).
 Inkodye was also featured on the TV show Shark Tank.

-Inkodye is no longer in production but you can now find Jacquard SolarFast which uses a similar formula.
+Inkodye is no longer in production but you can now find Jacquard SolarFast which was derived from the Inkodye formula.